reqT/reqT/docs/lab1.md

 ## Task 1: Create a `context` section

-* Launch reqT and open the swing desktop gui editor with the `edit` command in terminal.
+* Launch the reqT Desktop app.

-* Create a textual model of your project context diagram from your lab preparations in Task 0 above, using reqT.
+* In the **Editor** pane: create a reqT Model of your project context diagram from your lab preparations in Task 0 above, using reqT.
 Use entities in a similar way as in the example below.

 ```
 * Section: context has